singnet/das-poc/README.md

 ### Description:

 This repo aims to develop a new design to store all the MeTTa expressions in a database to be accessed through an API.
-Our first approach is using MongoDB (expressions) + Redis (indexes).
+Our first approach is using MongoDB (expressions) + Couchbase (indexes).

 ### Examples:

 As a simple example, we have the following expression:

 ```
 (: Evaluation Type)
 (: Predicate Type)